How to Target Acne and Dark Spots at the Same Time

 Learn more about brightening routines for acne-prone skin.

-What ingredients target both acne and hyperpigmentation?
+What ingredients target both acne and dark marks?

 Read our comparison of turmeric vs kojic acid vs tranexamic acid.